thinkoid/bs/README.md

 Presented in [1999Grimson](#1999Grimson).
 The implementation is precisely following the description in the paper.

+### Zivkovic Mixture of Gaussians

+As presented in [2004Zivkovic](#2004Zivkovic).
+It slightly differs from Zivkovic implementation in using just one threshold for testing matching to a distribution.

 ### Fuzzy Choquet

 It implements [2008ElBaf](#2008ElBaf).
 It applies the Choquet integral for each pixel of